BumbleeLin/pwaworkshop/README.md

-# Your First Progressive Web App Codelab
+# Your First Progressive Web App

 These are the resource files needed for the
-[Your First Progressive Web App][codelab] codelab.
+[Your First Progressive Web App].

-In this codelab, you'll  build a weather web app using Progressive Web App techniques.
+You'll  build a weather web app using Progressive Web App techniques.
 Your app will:

 * Use responsive design, so it works on desktop or mobile.